Outline your Novel Fast, Easily and Well with this Simple Story Template

 That addition made a long book even longer . . . but it made the book.

 It’s not just that the sequence itself was exciting, it’s that its shadow extended over everything else too.
-Whereas before the book had felt a bit like, “yep, gotta solve the mystery, because she’s a cop, and this is a crime novel, and that’s just what these books have to do.”
+Whereas before the book had felt a bit like, “yep, gotta solve the mystery, because that’s what these books have to do.”

-Now it was: “We HAVE TO solve that mystery, because these bastards abducted our protagonist and, even though she escaped, she is still echoing with that shock.”
+Now it was: “We HAVE TO solve that mystery, because these bastards abducted our protagonist.”

 Steel.
 Edge.
 Sex or violence.

-Yes, those things work in crime novels like mine, but they work in totally literary works too.
+Those things work in crime novels , but they work in totally literary works too.
 Can you imagine Ian McEwan’s Atonement without that glint of sex?
 Would The Great Gatsby have worked if no one had died?

 How to write a plot from multiple perspectives